PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 6. Below screenshot indicates the Required Parameters:
 ![alt text](images/transit_required_parameters.png "Transit required parameters")

   a.
-For the parameter “PaGroupTemplateUrl”, indicate the Palo Alto CloudFormation template URL in the dialog box.
-This URL should indicate the path to the CFT, which in this case has been stored in an S3 bucket.
+For the parameter “PaGroupTemplateUrl”, indicates the Palo Alto CloudFormation template URL in the dialog box.
+This URL should indicate the path to the PaGroupCFT (paGroupCft.json), which in this case has been stored in an S3 bucket (URL format: https://s3.amazonaws.com/<bucket-name>/paGroupCft.json)

   b.
 In the “DeLicenseAPIKey” parameter dialog box, enter the PA license deactivation API Key.